 6. The God of Agriculture

-Balaram usually wields a plough and is known as the “Farmer God”.
-Thus, he was very strong and his weapons were a mace and a plough.
+Balaram usually wields a plow and is known as the “Farmer God”.
+Thus, he was very strong, and his weapons were a mace and a plow.
 In the ‘Vishnudharmottara Purana,’ it was laid down that Balabhadra should be worshipped by those who desire to possess power and obtain success in agriculture.

 7. Yoga Samadhi

 Few years after Mahabharata, men in Krishna’s empire who were known as Yadavas forgot their religious duties and started fighting.
 Yadava civil war, where even Balarama took part in the battle caused the destruction of the remainder of the Yadu Vanshia and all of them killed each other.
 This distraught Balaram and he lost all interest in life.
-He sat under a tree in meditation and soon reached the state of Yoga Samadhi and a spirit in shape of a snake came out of the body, as, Balaram was an incarnation of Adi Anant Seshnaag and his body fell off like a corpse.
+He sat under a tree in meditation and soon reached the state of Yoga Samadhi and a spirit in the shape of a snake came out of the body, as, Balaram was an incarnation of Adi Anant Seshnaag and his body fell off like a corpse.

 He chooses his incarnation first as he is Adisesha and he had to be there in Vaikuntha before Krishna’s return who is Vishnu.
 The place where he departed is situated near Somnath Temple in Gujarat.
 The local people of Veraval believe that in the cave near the temple place, the white snake who came out of Balarama’s mouth got into that cave and went back to Pataal Loka.

 8. Simple and Honourable

 Balaram was very straight-forward and did not always understand Lord Krishna’s complex logic although, he always agreed with his younger brother.
 When Krishna gave Narayani Sena to Duryodhana, it also included Balarama, but Balarama did not want to fight for both sides.
 The reason being he was an honorable person who could not fight his own brother Krishna and his disciples Bhim or Duryodhana.
 He advised them to stop the war, but none responded, so in Krishna’s suggestion he simply left for Pilgrimage to avoid the war and arrived only at the end of the war.

 9. An Interesting Marriage